MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 ## Automatic updates

 Microsoft Entra ID provides automatic updates for all the connectors that you deploy.
 As long as the private network connector updater service is running, your connectors update with the latest major connector release automatically.
 If you don’t see the Connector Updater service on your server, you need to reinstall your connector to get updates.
-To learn more about connector updates, see [application proxy faq](../identity/app-proxy/application-proxy-faq.yml#why-is-my-connector-still-using-an-older-version-and-not-auto-upgraded-to-latest-version-).

 If you don't want to wait for an automatic update to come to your connector, you can do a manual upgrade.
 Go to the [connector download page](https://download.msappproxy.net/subscription/d3c8b69d-6bf7-42be-a529-3fe9c2e70c90/connector/download) on the server where your connector is located and select **Download**.
 This process kicks off an upgrade for the local connector.